 Use Higher ISO for Testing

 Taking test shots in higher ISO is a great night photography tip.
-It determines the correct amount of exposure needed during the night time.
+It determines the correct amount of exposure needed during the nighttime.
 Test shot in higher ISO is great for photography where the final exposure is of more than 2 minutes.
-Another help it offers is that it aligns the camera, supports the composition of different options, and helps in providing a better focus.
+Another help is that it aligns the camera, supports the composition of different options, and provides a better focus.

 External Source of Lighting